trinityimma/TelerikAcademy/WebDesign/4.JavaScriptPartTwo/5.Events/README.md

 ## Events

-1. Create a Simple JS Carousel with N images and two arrows for image control
+1. Create a simple JavaScript carousel with `N` images and two arrows for image control
 * Create a TODO list with the following UI controls
     * Form input for new Item
     * Button for adding the new Item